scmorse/bitcoin-misc/sighash_proposal.md

 To be soft-fork compatible, obviously these changes need to be done through an alternate method to using the single byte nHashType with OP_CHECKSIG.
 Two such alternatives are:

- - P3SH - Use a scriptPubKey similar to P2SH, but ending with OP_EQUALVERIFY instead of OP_EQUAL.
+ - P3SH - Use a `scriptPubKey` similar to P2SH, but ending with OP_EQUALVERIFY instead of OP_EQUAL.
 All instances of OP_CHECKSIG within the `redeemScript` can then use the featureful set of SIGHASH flags.
  - OP_NEWCHECKSIG - Make another checksig opcode, possibly even using Schnorr signatures instead of standard secp256k1.

-Finally, while it may seem unnecessary to use an extra 4 bytes per signature, it should be noted that since this is in the scriptSig, it is entirely prunable.
+Finally, while it may seem unnecessary to use an extra 4 bytes per signature, it should be noted that since this is in the `scriptSig`, it is entirely prunable.

 This may be too complex since we know the use cases that are in mind for the sighash flags.
 However, there may be unforeseen use cases, and this soft-fork will enable all possible sighash flag configurations, rather than needing to soft fork every time an alternate sighash flag is needed.